 Air Source Heat Pumps

-Our range of air source heat pumps are from Dimplex Renewables, the UK’s leading manufacturer.
+Our air source heat pump ranges are from leading manufacturer Panasonic.

-We are one of only a few companies trusted to install this much acclaimed range of systems, which have all been designed specifically for the UK climate.
+We are one of only a few companies trusted to install these much acclaimed ranges, which are ideally suited to the UK climate.
+We do also service and maintain Dimplex air source heat pump systems.

 How does an air source heat pump work?

-Air source heat pumps work like a fridge in reverse.
-They take energy from the air around you and, using a system of heat exchangers and compressors with a refrigerant, multiply this up to heat enough hot water for both heating systems and hot water taps.
+An Air Source Heat Pump (ASHP) – also sometimes referred to as an air to water heat pump – works like a fridge in reverse.
+It takes energy from the air around you and, using a system of heat exchangers and compressors with a refrigerant, multiplies this up to heat enough hot water for both heating systems and hot water taps.

 Step by step process